 Operating a Sink Causes a Backup in a Different Drain

 If you’re taking a shower and a drain in your kitchen becomes clogged, this is a sign of a blockage in your drainage line.
-Have a licensed plumber on our team come out for a visit quickly before the sewer backup becomes worse.
-This issue indicates a larger plumbing issue.
+Call our team of certified plumbers to perform a sewer line replacement or installation before the sewer backup becomes worse.
+This issue indicates a larger issue in your drainage pipes.

 4 Types of Sewer Pipes